 I AM A SINGLE PARENT- WHAT’S YOUR SUPERPOWER?

-The door bell rings and the cook comes in hurriedly, saying that she also got late to work!
-Oh what a day it has been – so far!
+The doorbell rings and the cook comes in hurriedly, saying that she also got late to work!
+Oh, what a day it has been – so far!
 Looks like it will be a late start to the day.
-The cook gets in action in the kitchen .
+The cook gets in action in the kitchen.
 She packs steaming hot Aloo paranthas for Alice in whatever little time she could manage.
-For the little one she carefully doles out the Moong Dal Khichdi into the colorful lunch box.
-Luz, the cook is a sweetheart .
-She has been with Alice when she was married , and is the best she could ask for .
-Luz loves Alice’s daughter , Robin like her own and takes care of her .
-She has been a great emotional support to Alice just when the latter feels her whole world is falling apart.
+For the little one, she carefully doles out the Moong Dal Khichdi into the colorful lunch box.
+Luz, the cook is a sweetheart.
+She has been with Alice when she was married and is the best she could ask for.
+Luz loves Alice’s daughter, Robin like her own and takes care of her .
+She has been a great emotional support to Alice just when the latter felt her whole world was falling apart.